-6.6 Training is given to all staff members who agree to administer medication to pupils, where specific training is needed.
+6.5 Training is given to all staff members who agree to administer medication to pupils, where specific training is needed.
 The local authority provides full indemnity.

-6.7 Parents at Farringtons School understand that if their child's medication changes or is discontinued, or the dose or administration method changes, that they should notify the school immediately.
+6.6 Parents at Farringtons School should understand the importance that if their child's medication changes or is discontinued, or the dose or administration method changes, that they should notify the school immediately.

-6.8 All staff attending off-site visits are aware of any pupils with medical conditions on the visit.
+6.7 All staff attending off-site visits are aware of any pupils with medical conditions on the visit.
 They receive information about the type of condition, what to do in an emergency and any other additional support necessary, including any additional medication or equipment needed.